RodrigoMattosoSilveira/rms-sparklines/README.md

 | master        | [![Build Status](https://travis-ci.org/RodrigoMattosoSilveira/rms-sparklines.svg?branch=master)](https://travis-ci.org/RodrigoMattosoSilveira/rms-sparklines) |

 # Description
 **@rmstek/sparklines** is an Angular Component Library to render [sparklines](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR), conceived by [Edward Tufte](https://www.edwardtufte.com/tufte/).
-My motivation for this project is to use web component technology to implement sparklines.
+My motivation for this project is to use Angular Workspace & component technology to implement sparklines.
 The project's overall concepts, but not source code, borrows extensively from [Gareth Watts](https://omnipotent.net/jquery.sparkline/#s-about) jQery project.

+Note that it is original incarnation, this project used Web Component technology, the underlining foundation of Angular Component technology; I decided to move it to Angular Component technology because, in addition to learning Web Component technology, I also learned that the Angular Workspace framework would be a better foundation to grow my sparklines project.

-These Angular components are hosted in an Angular Workspace consisting of a library, `rmstek-sparklines` and a test application, `living-styleguide`.
+These Angular components are hosted in an Angular Workspace consisting of a library, `rmstek-sparklines` and a test application, `living-style-guide`.

 ### Source code
 Check [rms-sparklines](https://github.com/RodrigoMattosoSilveira/rms-sparklines) for repository.